irmen/Tale/docs/source/index.rst

   or derive new classes from them with changed behavior.
 Currently this means that writing a game is very much a programming job.
 This may or may not improve in the future (to allow for more natural ways of writing a game story, in a DSL or whatever).
-- many unit tests to validate the code
+- a set of unit tests to validate a large part of the code

 MUD mode versus Interactive Fiction mode